3mdeb/96boards-docs-wiki/HiKeyGettingStarted-15.11.md

 $ sudo cp -a arch/arm64/boot/Image arch/arm64/boot/dts/hi6220-hikey.dtb /dev/sda1/boot/
 ```

 Note: File names must not be changed - Refer to [Appendix 1](#appendix-1) to see the 4 files that are expected to be in the boot partition.
-If any of these are missing from the SD card boot partition, HiKey will fall back to the eMMC boot partition and boot from eMMC.
+If any of these are missing from the SD card boot partition, HiKey won't boot successfully.
+User need to select booting from eMMC by manual instead at this time.

+**The boot priority of SD card is higher than boot priority of eMMC by default.
+But user could change the priority.
+Details are illustrated in "Boot Sequence" in HiKey UEFI wiki.**

 Plug your SD card to HiKey board.